 Internal corporate initiatives that support women are no longer just a nice to have – they are a must to realize business performance results, including innovation and retention.

-Selection criteria and application
+Selection criteria and submission

 The ACE Award winner is selected via a rigorous and independent screening process against five criteria: